 Our Compensation Committee typically reviews executive compensation levels on an annual basis to ensure they remain competitive in our industry.
 Data for this review is prepared and provided to the Compensation Committee by our management and human resources department, with input from our Chief Executive Officer, as well as other members of senior management.
-This data details relevant market rates for executive base salaries, annual cash incentive, long-term incentive, and total compensation for companies of similar size or stage of development within our industry.
-In connection with executive compensation changes implemented in 2014, among other considerations, the Compensation Committee reviewed an internally generated report prepared by management and human resources surveying compensation practices of approximately eight biotech and pharmaceutical companies ranging in size from less than \$48 million in revenues with less than 40 employees to over \$260 million in revenue with over 380 employees.
-While the internally generated report did not yield a comprehensive group of peer companies, we believe the report provided the Compensation Committee comparative pay information for similar companies.
-We also conducted an internal review in connection with executive compensation changes implemented in 2015.
-Utilizing the compiled information, the Compensation Committee in 2014 and 2015 reviewed the various components of our executive compensation to determine the base salary, annual cash incentive, long term incentive, and equity compensation.
+This data details relevant market rates for executive base salaries, annual cash incentive, long-term incentive, and total compensation for companies of similar size or stage of development within our industry or companies who perform similar services or have similar product offerings and market opportunities.
+In connection with executive compensation changes implemented in 2016, among other considerations, the Compensation Committee reviewed an internally generated report prepared by management and human resources surveying compensation practices of approximately thirteen biotech, pharmaceutical, and laboratory companies ranging from relatively small companies in terms of revenue and size of operations to large multi-national companies with substantial revenue.
+While the internally generated report did not yield a comprehensive group of true peer companies due, in part, to the Company's unique and multi-faceted business which includes pharmaceuticals, biologics, diagnostics, and clinical and genetic laboratory testing services, we believe the report provided the Compensation Committee useful comparative pay information.
+Utilizing the compiled information, the Compensation Committee in fiscal year 2016 reviewed the various components of our executive compensation to determine the base salary, annual cash incentive, long term incentive, and equity compensation.
 We may retain the services of third-party executive compensation specialists from time to time in connection with the establishment of cash and equity compensation and related policies, although we have not previously done so.